wizdmio/wizdm/apps/wizdm/src/assets/docs/en/content.md

 export class HomeModule { }
 ```

-The package is designed to provide runtime content in multiple languages selecting the proper language by means of a route parameter placed at the very root of the url like https://mycooldomain.io/**en**/home” for English and “https://mycooldomain.io/**it**/home” for italian:
+The package is designed to provide runtime content in multiple languages selecting the proper language by means of a route parameter placed at the very root of the url like "https\://mycooldomain.io/**en**/home” for English and “https\://mycooldomain.io/**it**/home” for italian.
+To achieve it, the package assumes the app complies with the following routing pattern:

 ->
 ![Routing Diagram](assets/docs/images/routing-diagram.png#80)